theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 [-3.59268130e-11, 4.02149815e-10]
 ```
 ### Particle Swarm Followed by Nelder-Mead Refinement
-The particle_swarm and nelder_mead algorithms can be used together to efficiently minimize complex objective functions.
-The particle_swarm algorithm  used first to find a good estimate for the neighborhood of the global minimum (loose convergence critera are used).
-The particle_swarm algorithm also generates an estimate for the initial size of the simplex in the nelder_mead algorithm.
-The initial estimate of the global minimum and simplex size are then passed to the nelder_mead algorithm.
-The nelder_mead algorithm can converge to a tight estimate of the global minimum.
-Though this procedure can identify the global minimum for MOST problems problems, there is no guarantee that it will identify the global minimum for EVERY problem.
+The 'particle_swarm' and 'nelder_mead' algorithms can be used together to efficiently minimize complex objective functions.
+The 'particle_swarm' algorithm is used first to find a good estimate for the neighborhood of the global minimum (loose convergence critera are used).
+The 'particle_swarm' algorithm also generates an estimate for the initial size of the simplex in the nelder_mead algorithm.
+The initial estimate of the global minimum and simplex size are then passed to the 'nelder_mead' algorithm.
+The 'nelder_mead' algorithm will converge the initial estimate of the global minimum to a tight estimate of the global minimum.
+Though this sequential procedure can identify the global minimum for MOST problems problems, there is no guarantee that it will identify the global minimum for EVERY problem.

 #### Bounded Minimization with Combined Procedure, Booth function example (successful convergence)
 Input: